 If you like legendary names, then Oct.
 19 is the date for you.
 Some of the greatest players to ever strap on a pair of skates in a National Hockey League game had big moments on this date.
-There were league debuts, first goals, first assists and first wins among today’s memories.
+There were league debuts, first goals, assists, and wins among today’s memories.
 So, let’s step inside the THW time machine and relive all the best memories from this date.

 The Rocket Blasts No. 500